smtchahal/wikipedia-philosophy/README.md

 1. Parse the [lead section](https://en.wikipedia.org/wiki/MOS:LEAD)
-of a Wikipedia page with given title as html, raise an appropriate error if an error occured while trying to do (`MediaWikiError`, `ConnectionError` or `InvalidPageNameError`)
+of a Wikipedia page with given title as html, raise an appropriate error if an error occured while trying to do so (`MediaWikiError`, `ConnectionError` or `InvalidPageNameError`)
 2. Look for internal links in the main text of the page, ignoring any infoboxes, tables, red links, italicised text, links within parentheses,